By Kathleen Jennison

 Hiring an Interior Designer is a big deal and a big investment, but just in case you can’t hire an interior designer, here are room-by-room tips to make it look like you hired an interior designer.
 You can easily do this by implementing one of these tips, or all of them.

-Wallpaper is making a big comeback and the perfect room to get your feet wet with wallpaper is the foyer.
+Whether it is mural wallpaper or peel and stick wallpaper, the addition of wallpaper is making a big comeback and the perfect room to get your feet wet with wallpaper is the foyer.
 Adding intensely patterned wallpaper to the entry walls is surprisingly unifying and makes a dramatic entrance.
 Large scale geometric patterns add life to a modern style, while a floral pattern feels elegant.
 Add a floral pattern in a monochromatic color palette and you can easily take an entry from “eh” to “oh” with only a bolt of wallpaper.

 You Hired an Interior Designer for Your Living Room

 Area rugs can be a source of inspiration in your entire living room design.
 Many designers start their design from the floor and work their way up.
 By starting with the area rug, you can pull colors for paint, furniture, and accessories making the whole room feel pulled together and purposeful.
+What about making sure that you keep this room looking light and airy?
+Investing in a good floor lamp could be your next step.
+You can check out some ceiling lights for the living room here if you like.

 You Hired an Interior Designer for Your Dining Room